xpqz/dyalog-docs/language-reference-guide/docs/system-commands/pcopy.md

 not found X
 ```

-## Warning
+!!! warning
     If a workspace full condition occurs during the execution of `)PCOPY` the state of the active workspace is unpredictable.